 The questions posed by Frank Devine in 1991 still haven’t been answered and our attempts to engage the government to rectify the situation would indicate that we have a long way to go.
 The political duckshoving thus far is reminiscent of our political ‘armchair generals’ of 1942!

-On a positive note media interest over the past 10 years has increased public awareness of the Kokoda campaign.
+On a positive note, media interest over the past 10 years has increased public awareness of the Kokoda campaign.
 A number of television programs have covered various treks and some interesting books have recently been published.
 Television producer and director Yahoo Serious has trekked Kokoda three times as part of his research for the first feature film on the campaign – one that is long overdue.
-It is not surprising that he had to secure funding from overseas sources!
+It is not surprising that he has to secure funding from overseas sources!